beerandcodeteam/adoteumdev/README.md

 ## About

 `AdoteUm.Dev` has the proposal to connect people who are looking for developers for their projects.
 AdoteUmDev is a web application, developed in PHP language and the Laravel Framework.

+This is a non-profit project.
+All prototypes, software code, design and illustrations are created for educational purposes only.

 ### Tecnologies